 - Sophie's dreams and disappointments are all in her mind.

 - It is natural for teenagers to have unrealistic dreams.
-What would you say are the benefits and disadvantages of such fantasising?
+What would you say are the benefits and disadvantages of such fantasizing?

-- Teenage is the phase of life which constitutes of major changes in the life of an individual.
+- Teenage is the phase of life which constitutes major changes in the life of an individual.
 During this phase, a person learns many things, sets his career goals, and deals with peer pressure and the pressure of adults' expectations.
-Hence, it is natural for teenagers to fantasise and to have unrealistic dreams.
+Hence, it is natural for teenagers to fantasize and have unrealistic dreams.

 Ques: Why didn't Sophie want Jansie to know about her story with Danny?

-Answer: Sophie didn't want Jansie to know about her encounter with Danny because she feared that Jansie would spread her story to the whole neighbourhood
+Answer: Sophie didn't want Jansie to know about her encounter with Danny because she feared that Jansie would spread her story to the whole neighborhood

 Ques: How would you describe the character and temperament of Sophie's father?

-Answer: Sophie's father is an archetype of the lower middle class father who has worked hard in uncompromising conditions in order to earn a livelihood for his family.
+Answer: Sophie's father is an archetype of the lower middle-class father who has worked hard in uncompromising conditions in order to earn a livelihood for his family.
 After his day's work, he watched the television instead of spending time with his family or sharing family responsibilities with his wife.
 He expects Sophie to buy them a new house instead of engaging in her expensive dream ambitions if she gets a chance to earn money.
 His impoverished financial condition does not, however, stop him from watching the football match, or later, going to the pub for celebration.
-He is shown as a practical, but a self- centered and short-tempered person.
+He is shown as a practical, but self-centered and short-tempered person.

 Ques: Did Sophie really meet Danny Casey?